Nucleomics-VIB/Opentrons/NC_protocols/NC_blind_pooling/README.md

 * place up to 4 sample plates with DNA samples in positions #[5,6,2,3] (in that order)
 * place the empty dilution plate in position #4

-### tube rack layout (position #1):
+# fill the first column of the reservoir with Tris (1ml, 320uL required for 16 tubes)

-* A1: 15ml tube with Tris buffer for dilution (0.5ml unless more required)
+### reservoir layout:
-* C5: 15ml tube for pool
+* col1: Tris buffer

 ### Robot
 * [OT-2](https://opentrons.com/ot-2)

 ---
 ## Process
-1. Attach the p20 single-chanel to the left mount and calibrate if not yet done.
+1. Attach the p20 multie-chanel to the right mount and calibrate if not yet done.
 2. Download your protocol or adapt it using the NC tool and your CSV file.
 3. Upload your protocol into the [OT App](https://opentrons.com/ot-app).
 4. Set up your deck according to the deck map.